babel/website/website/blog/2018-06-26-on-consuming-and-publishing-es2015+-packages.md

 ## Assumptions

-- We believe compiling our own app code is useful.
+- We believe compiling our own app code is useful due to supporting older browsers.
-- We can and will ship to modern browsers that support ES2015+ [natively](https://kangax.github.io/compat-table/es6/) (don't have to support IE) or are able to send multiple kinds of bundles (i.e. [by using `<script type="module">` and `<script nomodule>`](https://philipwalton.com/articles/deploying-es2015-code-in-production-today/)).
+- We will ship to modern browsers that support ES2015+ [natively](https://kangax.github.io/compat-table/es6/) (don't have to support IE) or are able to send multiple kinds of bundles (i.e. [by using `<script type="module">` and `<script nomodule>`](https://philipwalton.com/articles/deploying-es2015-code-in-production-today/)).
 - Our dependencies actually publish ES2015+ instead of the current baseline of ES5/ES3.
 - The future baseline shouldn't be fixed at ES2015, but is a changing target.